Magic Kingdom Extended Evening Hours Report + Strategy

 On my way out, I glanced at Tomorrowland Speedway.
 It was definitely more than a walk-on, and since that experience can take some time, I decided I was done with Tomorrowland (leaving Astro Orbiter behind, too) and ready to make the long trek out west.

 You maybe could just skip Big Thunder Mountain Railroad and Pirates of the Caribbean during this event.
-I’ve had no trouble fitting these rides into my mornings recently, and if you have Genie+ they aren’t hard to get good return times for.
+I’ve had no trouble fitting these rides into my mornings recently, and if you have Multi Pass they aren’t hard to get good return times for.
 You particularly might skip those and do the handful of Fantasyland rides I did earlier.
 Or you could simply get in line for the remaining must-dos a little earlier, accepting longer waits as the price for getting things done.

 I don’t like to skip them, though.
 On my way, I noted that Sleepy Hollow was serving food.
 I believe Casey’s (on Main Street) and Starbucks (also Main Street) were open all night, too, but I’m not positive.